cesp99/ScreenShield/README.md

 ScreenShield is a robust Kotlin library designed to safeguard your Android app's sensitive content by preventing screenshots and screen recordings.
 Built with Jetpack Compose, this library leverages Android's `FLAG_SECURE` flag to automatically protect your app's screens while they are active, ensuring that confidential information remains secure.

-ScreenShield offers a seamless and efficient solution for enhancing your app's privacy.
-Part of the library's implementation is based on the work by [@ahmetfurkhans](https://github.com/ahmetfurkans/BlockScreenShotCompose), which inspired this effective approach.
+ScreenShield offers a seamless solution for enhancing your app's privacy, and it's currently used in the [Eyed Auth](https://play.google.com/store/apps/details?id=de.aploi.eyedauth) app, showcasing its effectiveness in real-world applications.

+The library's implementation draws inspiration from the work of [@ahmetfurkhans](https://github.com/ahmetfurkans/BlockScreenShotCompose).

 ## Key Features